 I picked up a 5 pound chicken, gave it a good rinse and a pat down to dry it off.
 Then I sprinkled some kosher salt over the skin and refrigerated for about 6 hours to help dry the skin.

-I wanted to get a crispy skin.
+I wanted to get an oven roasted like crispy skin.

 The chicken went onto the JoeTisserie a bit later than I hoped.
-Too many other chores!
+Too many other weekend chores!
 The Kamado Joe dome thermometer was holding steady at 350 degrees.
 I had no way to use my wireless thermometer as there was no grill grate to attach it.

 A bit over an hour it was done and it looked awesome!
 The skin was crisp and had I nice smoke flavor.
 The cutting board was covered in juice as I pulled off bits and pieces.
 That chicken never made it off the cutting board and on to the table.